EE4032Project/OverPass/README.md

 4. Open up 4 terminals.

-5. On `Terminal 1`, start up the ganachetest net.
-You may specify the number of accounts that you would like to generate which, for our case, is 100.
+5. On `Terminal 1`, start up the ganache test net.
+You may specify the number of accounts that you would like to generate, which, in our case, is 100.

 ```sh